 - In the event that the library needs to be evacuated, follow posted emergency exit signs to the closest exit.
 Based on the individual event, library staff may direct library users to a specified location.

-XVI.
+XVII.
 Patron Privacy

 - Users of the Buda Public Library have the legal right to privacy in use of Library resources.
 Staff members will not disclose information about a cardholder’s record or use of the Library to anyone other than the cardholder; except in the following cases: